MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 Client side integration is useful for low latency scenarios where skipping the server-to-server call is advantageous.
 However, because client-side integration is a specialized class of integration that's simplified and secure, the following prerequisites must be met to enable it.

 - You must set up an external call that returns an encryption key response in the JSON Web Key Sets (JWKS) format.
 This external call returns the key with which Fraud Protection encrypts the payload, so you can decrypt the payload that's returned in the browser.
 You're responsible for providing the key for encryption and decryption.
-For infomation about setting up external calls, see [External calls](external-calls.md).
+For information about setting up external calls, see [External calls](external-calls.md).

 The following code shows an example of the JWKS format.